crux/crux.github.io/_projects/drops.md

 Actually, I'm quite proude of my javascript.
 It's not complicated, but it is clean and the amazing part is, it is running untouched, 15 years later in my browser.
 [Full source code] is now merged into this jekyll blog and [can be found on github].
-For a glimpse see some of my dynamic javascript abstraction code below for example:
+Catch a glimpse below, isn't it beautiful?

 ```js
 function ObjectByName(name) {